A good wheel and handbuilding clay body, dark in fired color at Cone 6. Iron colorants in body enhance most glaze color developments.

 |

-A pliable clay with smooth grog and color from manganese and iron.
-Fires almost black when in oxidation.
-It is not recommended to fire this clay in reduction.
+*Fires almost black in oxidation, it is not recommended to fire this clay in reduction.
+We recommend firing no hotter than ^5.
+Test glazes!

 |